Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

+* In SBC mode, this command should be in dsf-config.g NOT config.g.
-A restart may be required before the new gateway IP address is used.
+* A restart may be required before the new gateway IP address is used.

-If no 'P' field is specified, this echoes the existing Gateway IP address configured.
+* If no 'P' field is specified, this echoes the existing Gateway IP address configured.

-DuetWifiFirmware versions 1.18 and earlier do not support setting the gateway address.
+* DuetWifiFirmware versions 1.18 and earlier do not support setting the gateway address.

 ## M555: Set compatibility